Reviews You Can Rely On

 Requires continued maintenance of leather outer

 The Scarpa Zodiac Plus GTX is a pared-down mountain boot, making it an optimal choice for off-trail travel, mountain scrambling, and heavy loads.
 It has excellent stability, giving you the confidence to edge or smear up the steepest terrain you might encounter on a challenging cross-country hike.
+Our testing team reports, “I took these on trails with large boulder fields and had absolutely no trouble with my footing.”
 The Vibram sole is sticky while staying durable, and the full-grain leather upper will take a lot of abuse before it starts showing signs of wear.

 Read more: Scarpa Zodiac Plus GTX review